Mount Bryant

 Looking back at the rock buttress

-I discovered some fossils on the slope.
+I discovered some fossils on the slope

-The views change little as we ascend.
+The views changed little as we ascended

 Unnamed peak to the west